MirkoHernandez/denote-say/Readme.md

 ## Manual

 denote-say is not available on any ELPA.
-To install manually download `denote-say.el`, then call M-x `package-install-file` on it.
+To install manually, download `denote-say.el`, then call M-x `package-install-file` on it.

 M-x `package-initialize` may be required to recognize the package